 • Dry out any wet materials — quickly — and get rid of musty carpet or upholstery (‘getting rid of’ is the common advice; as any waste gives me nightmares, I’d try a white vinegar spray or dust with baking powder first.
 No rush to vacuum up the baking powder).
 If it is dry and sunny, and you can carry it, take moldy items outside.
 Sunshine kills mold — and it's free!

-• Don’t use chlorine bleach — for anything, ever!
-Use vinegar instead.
-It's effective against mold, safe and less expensive.
+• Don’t use chlorine bleach; use vinegar instead.
+It's effective against mold, it's safe and it's less expensive.
 Spray it on mold and don't rinse.
 Tea tree oil is a fungicide, but it's expensive and has a very strong smell.
 Still, a little goes a long way.
 Mix it with water, spray on mold and don't rinse.
 For walls and such, try borax mixed with water; scrub the area with the mixture and vacuum or dust once the borax has dried (2- 3 days).

 Not to diminish the impacts of mold but … you may want to look into other generally more hazardous indoor particulates.
 Children living in homes heated by wood-burning stoves have a greater occurrence of moderate and severe chronic respiratory symptoms than children in homes without those stoves.
 And it's not just that these particulates might be hard on your lungs.
 Wood smoke has high concentrations of toxic chemicals like benzene, formaldehyde and polycyclic aromatic hydrocarbons, all of which are considered possible carcinogens by the Centers for Disease Control and Prevention.